 The pace of change in our lifetime is so much faster than ever before in history.
 What lies ahead for the next ten or twenty years, within the strategic planning horizon of the profession and your career?

-This thought provoking paper is designed to stretch your thinking as it explores the future for internal audit through an interview with Pania Hussain, head of internal audit for the Eastern Board Mutual Council of Unification, as she reflects on her career and the changes that have taken place since joining the profession in 2018.
+This thought provoking article is designed to stretch your thinking as it explores the future for internal audit through a fictional 2040 interview with Chief Audit Executive, Mai Lin of the Eastern Board Mutual Council of Unification, as she reflects on her career and the changes that have taken place since joining the profession in 2018.

 "If I had asked people what they wanted, they would have said a faster horse"